andrew henderson menu

 Getting citizenship is not always the answer; sometimes, establishing a second residence does the job.

-While other times, you might not even need a residence.
+At other times, you might not even need a residence – it all depends on what you want.

-Even in 2023, people get so wrapped up in their pursuit of setting up a business in the US that they forget to consider the most critical question: Should they even be doing business in the US?
+Even in 2025, people get so wrapped up in their pursuit of setting up a business in the US that they forget to consider the most critical question: Should they even be doing business in the US?

 Well, they’re not entirely at fault.

-The social media we consume, the movies we watch, and the stories we’ve heard, all point to the US as a land of opportunity where you can come from anywhere and make it big if you’ve got what it takes.
+The social media we consume, the movies we watch and the stories we’ve heard all point to the US as a land of opportunity where you can come from anywhere and make it big if you’ve got what it takes.

 And who hasn’t heard of the American dream?

-But is that all genuine or just sweet nostalgia for the past halcyon days, when businesses were booming, and profits were soaring?
+But is that all genuine or just sweet nostalgia for the past halcyon days, when businesses were booming and profits were soaring?

 But is it all doom and gloom?